Mometasone

-Mometasone, also known as mometasone furoate, is a steroid (specifically, a glucocorticoid) medication used to treat certain skin conditions, hay fever, and asthma.
-Specifically it is used to prevent rather than treat asthma attacks.
-It can be applied to the skin, inhaled, or used in the nose.
-Mometasone furoate, not mometasone, is used in medical products.
+Mometasone and its derivate mometasone furoate are steroids (specifically, glucocorticoids), medications used to treat certain skin conditions, hay fever, and asthma.
+Specifically, they are used to prevent, rather than treat, asthma attacks.
+They can be applied to the skin, inhaled, or used in the nose.
+Currently only mometasone furoate is used in medical products.

 Common side effects when used for asthma include headache, sore throat, and thrush.
 It is therefore recommended to rinse the mouth after use.
 Long-term use may increase the risk for glaucoma and cataracts.
 Common side effects when used in the nose include upper respiratory tract infections and nose bleeds.
 Common side effects when applied on the skin include acne, skin atrophy, and itchiness.
 It works by decreasing inflammation.

 Mometasone furoate was patented in 1981 and came into medical use in 1987.
 It is on the World Health Organization's List of Essential Medicines and is available as a generic medication.
 In 2023, it was the 272nd most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Medical uses

-Mometasone furoate is used in the treatment of inflammatory skin disorders (such as eczema and psoriasis) (topical form), allergic rhinitis (such as hay fever) (topical form), asthma (inhalation form) for patients unresponsive to less potent corticosteroids, and penile phimosis.
+Mometasone furoate is used in the treatment of inflammatory skin disorders such as eczema and psoriasis (topical form), allergic rhinitis such as hay fever (topical form), asthma (inhalation form) for patients unresponsive to less potent corticosteroids, and penile phimosis.
+Some low-quality evidence suggests the use of mometasone for symptomatic improvement in children with adenoid hypertrophy.
 In terms of steroid strength, it is more potent than hydrocortisone, and less potent than dexamethasone.

-Some low-quality evidence suggests the use of mometasone for symptomatic improvement in children with adenoid hypertrophy.

 Mometasone is used to alleviate inflammation and itchiness in skin conditions that respond to treatment with glucocorticoids such as psoriasis and atopic dermatitis.

-Nasal Mometasone is used in people over two years of age to diminish the symptoms of hay fever (seasonal allergic rhinitis) and other allergies (perennial rhinitis), including nasal congestion, discharge, pruritus, sneezing, and treat nasal polyps.
+Nasal mometasone is used in people over two years of age to diminish the symptoms of hay fever (seasonal allergic rhinitis) and other allergies (perennial rhinitis), including nasal congestion, discharge, pruritus, sneezing, and treat nasal polyps.
+Mometasone furoate can be used with formoterol for the treatment of asthma, due to its anti-inflammatory properties.

 It is not useful for the common cold.

-Asthma

-Mometasone furoate can be used with formoterol for the treatment of asthma, due to its anti-inflammatory properties.